piekstra/newrelic-mcp-server/README.md

 export NEWRELIC_REGION="US"  # or "EU" (default: "US") export NEWRELIC_ACCOUNT_ID="your-account-id"  # Required for some operations
 ```

+**Note:** The server will automatically prefer keychain storage over environment variables when both are available.

 ### Getting Your API Key